PackagePages/LaravelPackage.com/docs/09-routing.md

 ### Defining Routes

-Now that we have a controller, create a new `routes/` directory in the root of our package and add a `web.php` file containing the three RESTful routes we've mentioned above.
+Now that we have a controller, create a new `routes/` directory in our package's root and add a `web.php` file containing the three RESTful routes we've mentioned above.

 ```php
 // 'routes/web.php'